'A special night in Everton history - but we can't be here again'

 After a stressful three-and-a-half months in charge, Lampard can at least relax on Sunday against Arsenal, who will be chasing a top-four place.

-But he alluded the rebuilding job needed to try and restore some pride to a club which has been battered and bruised for most of the season.
+But he alluded to the rebuilding job needed to try and restore some pride after bruising season.

-"Now is the time to take stock, enjoy the moment and then make sure we are not here again next year, because there are reasons we are here," he said.
+"Now is the time to take stock, enjoy the moment and then make sure we are not here again next year, because there are reasons for it," he said.

 "We have to find every way to improve the squad, the club and ourselves.